 Lake Toxaway, North Carolina

-This schedule is available to members receiving service in all territory served by the Cooperative subject to the rules, regulations, and bylaws of the Cooperative.
-Service necessary for the delivery of the member’s power into the Cooperative’s system under this Rider shall be furnished solely to the individual contracting member in a single enterprise, located entirely on a single, contiguous premise.
+Service necessary for the delivery of the member’s power into the Cooperative’s system under this schedule shall be furnished solely to the individual contracting member in a single enterprise, located entirely on a single, contiguous premise.
 Service hereunder shall be restricted to the capacity of the member’s generating facilities which may be operated in parallel with the Cooperative’s system.

 TYPE OF SERVICE

-The type of service available under this Rider is single-phase 3 wires, 60 Hz alternating current, at one of the Cooperative’s standard secondary voltages.
+The type of service available under this schedule is single-phase 3 wires, or three-phase 4 wires, 60 Hz alternating current, at one of the Cooperative’s standard secondary voltages.
 The member shall be billed or credited by utilizing the required metering on the member’s property.
-The metering installed shall measure the energy used by the member from the Cooperative at the appropriate rate and also measure the energy purchased by the Cooperative under this rate.
+Metering used shall register both energy purchased by the member at the appropriate rate and energy purchased by the Cooperative under this rate.

 INTERCONNECTION FACILITIES CHARGE:

 The member shall be responsible for providing suitable control and protective devices on their equipment to assure no disturbance to other members of the Cooperative or to the Cooperative itself, and to protect the member’s facilities from all loss or damage which could result from operation with the Cooperative’s system.
 All interconnection equipment, including control and protective devices, must meet or exceed the National Electric Code (NEC), National Electric Safety Code (NESC), and Institute of Electrical and Electronics Engineers (IEEE) Standards.